Tag Archives: InDesign

 Objective:

-Students will be able to place their “impossible image” into InDesign for publication.
+Students will be able to place their finished “impossible image” into InDesign for publication.

 Links: